danielryan2430/CodingExample/README.md

     /app/output.csv
 ```

-Since this example is only for a coding challenge, I've set the program to simply collect the data and output to a single file, however if there any other format you would like me to consider for larger datasets I would be glad to modify the program.
+Since this example is only for a coding challenge, I've set the program to simply collect the data and output to a single file.

 ## Retrieving Data
 To Retrieve your data, perform a docker cp on the master-node